 Research in Physics

-Drexel's Department of Physics is recognized as a worldwide leader in physics research, providing students with opportunities across the fields of astrophysics and cosmology, biophysics, condensed matter, nonlinear dynamics and particle physics.
+Drexel's Department of Physics is recognized as a worldwide leader in physics research, providing students with opportunities across the fields of astrophysics and cosmology, biophysics, condensed matter, particle physics and physics education research.
 Our faculty and researchers are active members of several international collaborations including the Sloan Digital Survey, Large Synoptic Survey Telescope in Chile, and Ice Cube Neutrino Observatory in Antarctica.

 - The Numerical Astrophysics Facility emphasizes theoretical and numerical studies of stars, star clusters, the early universe, galaxy distributions, cosmology modeling, and gravitational lensing.
 The facility employs special purpose high-performance computers, such as the Gravity Pipeline Engine (GRAPE), a new Beowulf cluster (128 processors, 128G RAM, 2 TB RAID disk), and a system using Graphics Processing Units to achieve computational speeds of up to a trillion floating point operations per second.

 - The Joseph R. Lynch Observatory houses a 16-inch Mead Schmidt-Cassegrain telescope equipped with SBIG CCD camera.

 - Drexel faculty and students actively analyze data from the Sloan Digital Survey, which operates a 2.5-m telescope at Apache Point, New Mexico, and the Large Synoptic Survey Telescope to be built in Chile (2020).